 What to do if you find a hedgehog that looks unwell

-If you spot a hedgehog in the spring, summer or early autumn and it looks healthy then the best thing you can do is leave it alone.
+If you spot a hedgehog in the spring, summer or autumn and it looks healthy then the best thing you can do is leave it alone.
 Hedgehogs are wild animals and so can get very easily stressed by human contact.
 However, if you find a hedgehog staggering around during the day or in winter then it might be in trouble.

 Wildlife veterinarians on the Garden Wildlife Health project are studying the causes of hedgehog disease in the wild.
 Please report sightings of sick or dead hedgehogs through the online reporting system here.